Marks3Kids/FIFA-2026-with-Stadium-Seating-and-Athlete-Profiles/replit.md

-# FIFA 2026 World Cup Mobile Companion
+# WorldCupCompanion2026

 ## Overview

+**Website:** WorldCupCompanion2026.com

 This is a mobile-first web application serving as the official companion for the FIFA 2026 World Cup.
+The app is branded as "World Cup Companion" with FIFA-style colors (blue #003087, maroon #8B0A50, gold #D4AF37) displayed prominently in the header on every page.
 The application provides comprehensive information about teams, matches, host cities, and transportation options across the United States, Canada, and Mexico.
 Built as a full-stack TypeScript application, it features a React frontend with a modern UI using shadcn/ui components and an Express backend with PostgreSQL database storage.

 ## User Preferences